Andrew Copp Game Preview: Red Wings vs. Bruins

 Copp Season Stats Insights

-- In 8 games this season, Copp has a plus-minus rating of -2, while averaging 18:20 on the ice per game.

-- Copp has recorded two games with a goal scored this season though eight games played, including multiple goals once.
+- Copp has a goal in two of the 11 games he's played on the season, with multiple goals in one of them.

-- Copp has recorded a point in a game three times this year out of eight games played, including multiple points on one occasion.
+- Copp has a point in four of 11 games played this season, with multiple points in one of them.

-- Copp has yet to record two or more assists in a game this season out of the eight games he's played.
+- In two of 11 contests this season, Copp has had an assist, but he has not recorded multiple assists in a game yet.

-- The implied probability is 43.5% that Copp goes over his points over/under based on the odds.
+- The implied probability that Copp hits the over on his points over/under is 44.4%, based on the odds.

-- Copp has an implied probability of 33.3% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 35.1% of Copp going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.